shreythecray/productivity_app/README.md

 - E.g. single parameter: https://[endpoint]?parameter_key=parameter_value
 - E.g. multiple parameters: https://[endpoint]?fruit=apple&game=monopoly&color=green&expensive=true

-`req.body` or `req.body.[key]` is a valye that comes from a body sent with the HTTP request that is being made
+`req.body` or `req.body.[key]` is a value that comes from a body sent with the HTTP request that is being made

-`context.res` is the response that is sent back when someone makes a request to it
+`context.res` is the response that is sent back when someone makes a request to this function url/endpoint

 <br><br>
 </details>